mesako/SABERWest2023/docs/340-intro-to-vectors.md

 This demonstrates how one can quickly transform or scale values in a dataset.
 For example, you might have taken the temperature of an experiment in Fahrenheit and using the power of vectorization, you can apply the same arithmetic steps to all of your measurements simultaneously to get the values in Celsius.

-Here is an additional example using the `signif` function, which returns your numeric values with the number of significant digits that you specify.
+Here is an additional example using the `signif` function, which returns your numeric values with the number of significant digits that you specify (worksheet task 2.4.4D).

 ```r